-- Restate the agreed upon project goals - Clarify individual responsibilities (this will help others realize that the grammatical and mechanical errors will be corrected before the final report is submitted) - Remind everyone about the process that was established at the beginning of the project - Reassess whether the group even needs to be writing together
+- Restate the agreed upon project goals. - Clarify individual responsibilities.
+(This will help others realize that the grammatical and mechanical errors will be corrected before the final report is submitted.) - Remind everyone about the process that was established at the beginning of the project. - Reassess whether the group even needs to be writing together.

-TEST YOUR KNOWLEDGE (p.
-56)
+TEST YOUR KNOWLEDGE

-- Few activities in business today are the sole focus of a single individual, so successful teamwork is vital to virtually everything a company does.
+- 2.1.
+Few activities in business today are the sole focus of a single individual, so successful teamwork is vital to virtually everything a company does.
 Even individual salespeople who travel from customer to customer outside the office rely on a support staff to coordinate schedules, provide customer service, and help with other tasks.
 Similarly, marketing and research teams rely on feedback from the salespeople.
 Moreover, many tasks are just too large for any single person, and many others require input and insights from multiple employees.
-As a result, successful teams can improve productivity, creativity, employee involvement, and even job security. - 2.
-Groupthink is the willingness of team members to set aside personal opinions and values to go along with the rest of the team, because belonging to the group seems more important than making the right decision.
-Groupthink can lead to poor-quality decisions and ill-advised actions, sometimes inducing people to act unethically. - 3.
+As a result, successful teams can improve productivity, creativity, employee involvement, and even job security.
+[LO-1] AACSB: Interpersonal relations and teamwork - 2.2.
+Groupthink is an unhealthy willingness of team members to set aside their personal opinions and values to go along with the rest of the team when belonging to the group seems more important than making the right decision.
+Groupthink can lead to poor-quality decisions and ill-advised actions, sometimes inducing people to act unethically. - 2.3.
 Employees and companies can take advantage of social networking technologies by erasing the constraints of geographical and organizational boundaries, as well as enabling and enhancing teamwork.
+[LO-2] AACSB: Information technology (See MyBCommLab for additional insights) - 2.4.
+Parliamentary procedure is a time-tested method for planning and running effective meetings.
+The best-known guide to this procedure is Robert's Rules of Order. - 2.5.
+The advantages of virtual meetings are lower costs and resource usage, reduced wear and tear on employees, and access to wider pools of expertise than might be willing or able to attend meetings and job teams in person.
+[LO-4] AACSB: Interpersonal relations and teamwork - 2.6.
+The listening process consists of receiving (actually hearing the message), decoding (assigning meaning), remembering (storing the message for future reference), evaluating (weighing the ideas), and responding (reacting to the message).
+[LO-5] AACSB: Written and oral communication